-- all stages of reconstruction of the breast on which the mastectomy was performed; - surgery and reconstruction of the other breast to produce a symmetrical appearance; - prostheses; and - treatment of physical complications of the mastectomy, including lymphedema.
+- a) all stages of reconstruction of the breast on which the mastectomy was performed; - b) surgery and reconstruction of the other breast to produce a symmetrical appearance; - c) prostheses; and - d) treatment of physical complications of the mastectomy, including lymphedema.

 These benefits will be provided subject to the same deductibles and coinsurance applicable to other medical and surgical benefits provided under the plan.
-See section 2.1.1, Medical Benefit Schedule.
+See section 2.1, Medical Benefit Schedule.